 For example, an employee works Monday to Friday, 9am to 5.30pm = 37.5 hours per week worked excluding breaks.

 37.5 x 52 = 1,950 hours worked in the leave year.
-Therefore he/she is entitled to four weeks annual leave (in this case, 20 working days holiday entitlement).
+Therefore he/she is entitled to four weeks of annual leave (in this case, 20 working days of holiday entitlement).

 Employees working at least 117 hours per month will have an entitlement to 1/3rd of their working week as annual leave entitlement.